Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 #### Fund-raising Mechanism

-With the fund-raising mechanism, tokens are distributed to those who fund the initial development of the Fermat System.
+With the fund-raising mechanism, developer tokens (_d-fermats_) are distributed to those who fund the initial development of the Fermat System.
 The funds collected are used to fund the development of the core of the Fermat System (core libraries, api libraries, add-ons and the fermat.org web site).
-The tokens generated during the fund-raising are recorded as the genesis transaction of the Fermat's blockchain.
+The tokens generated during the fund-raising are recorded at the Fermat's developer tokens blockchain.

 #### Development Mechanism

-With the development mechanism, tokens are generated using a predefined mechanism and are only available for the development of Fermat components (plug-ins, GUI components, skins, language packages, and analisys of future development).
+With the development mechanism, development tokens are generated using a predefined mechanism and are only available for the development of Fermat components (plug-ins, GUI components, skins, language packages, and analisys of future development).
 These fermats become available through a pre-determined schedule and are distributed in two ways:

 1. Via a community-driven contribution program [3] where different teams of developers and designers work either part-time or full-time on the project.